 1. Only Making the Minimum Monthly Payment on Your Credit Card Bill

 Issuers of credit cards make it easy to repay your balance by allowing minimum payments.
-Making the minimum payment on your credit card not only increases the amount of time it takes to pay off your credit card balance but also increases the amount of interest you pay on your credit card.
+However, when you only pay the minimum payment each month it increases the amount of time it takes to pay off your balance as well as the interest you pay on your credit card.
 It also means that you will likely never pay off the full amount of your card.
 This means that the item that you bought months ago you’re still paying interest on.

 2. Missing Payments

-If you miss a payment date you will probably end up with a late payment fee.
-This can be as high as $38, if you want to avoid this you should set up an automatic payment to your debit card.
+If you miss a payment date you will have to pay a late payment fee.
+And late payment fees can add up quickly.
+To avoid late payment fees, you can set up an automatic payment to your debit card.
 Remember, if you can you should pay off the full balance each month.
 If you fall behind in your payments your credit score will begin to suffer a great deal.
-By not missing a single payment you are demonstrating to the banks that you can manage your money well.
+By meeting your monthly payments, you show banks that you can manage your money well.

 3. Not Reading Your Monthly Statement